c64bob/restic-backups-docker/README.md

 ## Backup via SFTP

-Since restic needs a **password less login** to the SFTP server make sure you can do `sftp user@host` from inside the container.
+Since restic needs a **passwordless login** to the SFTP server make sure you can do `sftp user@host` from inside the container.
 If you can do so from your host system, the easiest way is to just mount your `.ssh` folder conaining the authorized cert into the container by specifying `-v ~/.ssh:/root/.ssh` as argument for `docker run`.

 Now you can simply specify the restic repository to be an [SFTP repository](https://restic.readthedocs.io/en/stable/Manual/#create-an-sftp-repository).